xrdocs/application-hosting/_blogs/2018-05-01-anatomy-of-a-network-app-xr-auditor.md

-## Support for Active/Standby RP systems:
+## Support for Active/Standby RP systems

 As mentioned earlier, the app supports active/standby systems as well.
 To demonstate see the outputs from an NCS5508 device with an active/standby RP to see how the application installs components on both the RPs: